crespohector/welcome-to-mod-7/README.md

 # Phase 2.5 - Peer Review

 Peer Review will start on Thursday of the first week of capstone everyday after lunch, at 12:30 PT / 3:30 EST. This can also be viewed on the [Mod 7 Online Google Calender](https://calendar.google.com/calendar/u/0/embed?src=c_al83m9o7es4b69frh3mk41ia68@group.calendar.google.com&ctz=America/Los_Angeles) as well.
 Students will get assigned a pair, posted to Slack everyday, to review each other's code.
 Below are guidelines to help illustrate how peer review will work.

-We will also do an EOD demo the day before peer review starts.
+*Note- We will also do an EOD demo the day before peer review starts.*

 > This exercise is helpful to practice remembering what your code does for when an interviewer or coworker asks you to explain parts of your code.
 Also this helps you practice _articulating_ your code which will **majorly** help you in interviews and on the job!